crim-ca/Service/README.rst

 This package is meant to be used in-place, meaning it does offer an installation procedure to be used as a standalone distribution.
 When creating a new project, simply clone this package in your source tree and refer to the proper package with the Python *import* statement.
+Furthermore, care should be taken to include the requirements into one's installation procedure. e.g. setup.py .